althk/ganache/README.md

 2. Open new terminal, start Cache Shard Manager (CSM) `make run-csm1`
 3. Open new terminal, start one or more Cache Servers (at least one for each shard) `make run-cacheserver1`
 4. Open new terminal, start Cache Frontend (CFE) `make run-cfe1`

-5. Use CFE API to profit (A client package will be added, hopefully soon).
+5. Use the `client` package to make use of the service.
+See `client/benchmark_test.go` for an example of how to set/get items from cache.

 ### Overview